The Shandong Blog

 Acer truncatum, Shantung maple, Fire Dragon, seedling, 3rd generation Shandong maple

-Yet to be named this 3rd generation ‘Fire Dragon’ goes by Flower God Seedling #5.
+Yet named is this 3rd generation ‘Fire Dragon’ that goes by Flower God Seedling #5.
 It is a light green leaf all spring and summer in 2024, and takes the hot sun very well, much more than ‘Super Dragon’.
 Above left it is on the left of a ‘Fire Dragon’ to compare the summer leaf color.
-It produces a nice fall color, but this year, like most all, it is in the orange range.
+It produces a nice fall color, but this year, like many, it is in the orange range.

 Spring 2024 and repotting and styling all is good.
 Flower God (left) progress is good after arriving just 3 years ago (below) and pinching new growth continues, although the middle branches will be allowed to grow to get bigger and stronger.
 It is now raised up to reveal roots on the right.